yannyhl/etrms/etrms/README.md

 - Quantitative risk management methodologies with behavioral safeguards
 - AI-powered trading assistance based on institutional trading patterns
 - Unified interface for monitoring and controlling all aspects of trading activity
+- Advanced backtesting capabilities for strategy development and risk management optimization

 ## Current Development Status